kadena-io/pact/docs/pact-reference.md

   (/ (+ a b) 2))
 ```

-However, in this position, extra metadata fields can also be specified.
+Alternately, users can specify metadata using a special `@`-prefix syntax.
-One such metadata field is `@model`, which represents a *property* that can
+Supported metadata fields are `@doc` to provide a documentation string, and `@model`
-be used by Pact tooling to verify the correctness of the implementation:
+that can be used by Pact tooling to verify the correctness of the implementation:

 ```lisp
 (defun average (a b)